md-rejoyan-islam/colorcode-generator-box/README.md

-## Change Background Color By Clicking Or Giving Input Hex Color code and color code show in Uppercase
+## Color Code Generator Box Using JavaScript
 ****

 ### Using Tools